 The key to marketing success is to focus on business success.

-You then need to deliver a solution that focuses on business success metrics such as bottom line profits as opposed to vanity indicators of success such as the number of conversions and cost per conversion.
+You then need to deliver a solution that focuses on business success metrics, like bottom-line profits, as opposed to vanity indicators of success, such as the number of conversions and cost-per-conversion.

-Looking forwards to hearing peoples thoughts on this in the comments section below.
+I’m looking forward to hearing people’s thoughts on this in the comments section below!